xMrAfonso/BetterJDocs/README.md

 If you like this resource, don't forget to leave a **Star <3.**

+# Archived
+Due to recent changes to JavaDocs and lack of time to fully update this, I decided to archive the project.

 ## How to install
 1. Download the [stylesheet from GitHub](https://raw.githubusercontent.com/xMrAfonso/BetterJDocs/master/betterjdocs.css). (`betterjdocs.css`)
 2. Place the file inside your project in a place of your choice.